chaoss/augur/progress-report.md

 ## Sprint 3

 Though a bit of trouble had arrisen in this sprint, I do not think there's any reason to change our scope.
-I am confident that the issues can be resolved.
+I am confident that the issues can be resolved given collaboration with Dr. Goggins.

 ### Sprint 3 Obstables, Reflection, and Goals